Updated for 2024

 1553 N. Schrader Blvd., Hollywood, CA 90028

 The YMCA of Metropolitan Los Angeles offers a wide range of youth enrichment classes.
-Whether your teen is just beginning to express an interest in a certain area or is looking to further his or her knowledge and skills, YMCA offers classes in dance, music, creative and performing arts, fitness, and more.
+Whether your teen is just beginning to express an interest in a certain area or is looking to further his or her knowledge and skills, the YMCA offers classes in dance, music, creative and performing arts, fitness, and more.
 Different classes may be offered at different branches; check the website for details.

 City of Los Angeles Department of Recreation and Parks